benharom/revanced-fake-sites/README.md

 ## Installation
 [Subscribe to the filter](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/benharom/revanced-fake-sites/main/revanced-fake-sites.txt&title=ReVanced%20Fake%20Sites%20Block)
-That's it.
+After that you're set!

 ## Issues
+- News articles are getting blocked by this extension.
+This issue will not be fixed

-Please report any bugs that you found on the [Issues Page](https://github.com/benharom/revanced-fake-sites/issues) or if you want to contribute head over to the [Pull requests page](https://github.com/benharom/revanced-fake-sites/pulls)
+Please report any bugs that you found on the [Issues Page](https://github.com/benharom/revanced-fake-sites/issues)

+If you want to contribute head over to the [Pull requests page](https://github.com/benharom/revanced-fake-sites/pulls)